EndPointCorp/end-point-blog/2020/11/job-java-javascript-developer.md

 ### Get in touch with us:

-Please email us an introduction to jobs@endpointdev.com to apply.
+~~Please email us an introduction to jobs&#x40;endpoint.com to apply.~~ **(This job has been filled.)**
 Include your location, a resume/​CV, your Git repository or LinkedIn URLs, and whatever else may help us get to know you.

 We look forward to hearing from you!
 Direct work seekers only, please—​this role is not for agencies or subcontractors.